 Located at Lonsdale Street & Eloura Street, Braddon

-Open for dinner Tuesday through Sunday, 6pm till 9pm, (10pm on Friday and Saturday), and for breakfast and lunch on the weekends, 9am till 2pm.
-Closed Mondays.
+Open for dinner Tuesday through Sunday, 6pm till 9pm, (11pm on Friday and Saturday), closed Mondays.

 More info at eightysix.com.au